interrobangc/codellm/README.md

 CODELLM_PROVIDER=openai npm start
 ```

-### Run the dev remix agent
+### Run the remix app

-The remix agent is a simple agent that takes a query and returns a remix of the query.
-It is a simple example of how to build a web based agent.
+The remix app is a simple web interface that allows you to ask questions about the codebase and see the results.
+It is a work in progress.

 ```bash
 npm run dev